szfh/szfh.github.io/_drafts/2020-10-13-fbref-data-viz.md

 There's a few things to sort out to make the raw data more usable.

-* There are two columns called "xG".
+* There are two columns called `xG`.
 That is definitely going to make something go wrong.

 ```r